CURENT/andes/docs/source/modeling.rst

     self.fx += spmatrix(v, i, j, (n, n), 'd')

-Although the implementation is simple, this involves creating and discarding temporary objects on the right hand side and, even worse, changing the sparse pattern of ``self.fx``.
+Although the implementation is simple, it involves creating and discarding temporary objects on the right hand side and, even worse, changing the sparse pattern of ``self.fx``.

 The second approach is to store the rows, columns and values in an array-like object and construct the Jacobians